 |

-A republic that cannot trust its citizens with their own bodies cannot call itself free.
+A Republic that cannot trust its Citizens with their own bodies cannot call itself Free.

 Unite to Protect Our Rights